bparanj/crystal/computer/electronics/zettel/conductor.md

 An **inductor** falls under the category of **resistive conductors**.
 While it conducts electricity, it also stores energy in the form of a magnetic field when current flows through it.
 Inductors have resistance due to their wire coil but primarily function to oppose changes in current, making them neither a perfect conductor nor an insulator.

 **Wires** used to connect electronic components fall under the category of **good conductors**.
-They are typically made from materials like copper or aluminum, which allow electricity to flow with minimal resistance.
+They are  made from materials like copper or aluminum, which allow electricity to flow with minimal resistance.
 This ensures efficient transmission of current between components in a circuit.